 Check Modifiers

 Modifiers can also apply to the Difficulty of a Check.
-Raising or lowering Difficulty tends to reflect the situation instead of the character.
-Difficulty tweaking is mostly a tool for the Guide.
-For example, rain-slicked streets may raise the Difficulty of a foot chase, and partial cover adds to POISE versus most attacks.
+Raising or lowering Difficulty (+/- Difficulty) usually reflects the situation instead of the character.
+For example, rain-slicked streets may raise the Difficulty of a foot chase, and a shield adds to POISE Difficulty versus attacks.

 Twists